nfriedly/tts-timing/README.md

 ### Local setup

- Create a file named [`.env`] and give it credentials for the Watson Speech to Text and Text to Speech services.
+ Create a file named [.env] and give it credentials for the Watson Speech to Text and Text to Speech services.
-(Create a [Bluemix] account create a server instance, create Watson Speech to Text and Text to Speech instances, bind them to the server, then click show credentials.)
+(To retrieve credentials, create a [Bluemix] server instance, bind Watson Speech to Text and Text to Speech instances to it, then click show credentials.)

 ```
 STT_USERNAME="..."